almostearthling/when-command/README.md

 - [ ] Condition: Storage Device Connect and Disconnect
 - [ ] Condition: Join or Leave a Network
 - [ ] Condition: Battery is Charging, Discharging or Low
+- [x] Condition: System Load is Below a Certain Treshold

 ### Other forms